-When you enroll in a Medicare-certified hospice program, your hospice services and your Part A and Part B services related to your terminal prognosis are paid for by Original Medicare, not SeniorCare Preferred - Basic Rx (Cost).
+When you enroll in a Medicare-certified hospice program, your hospice services and your Part A and Part B services related to your terminal prognosis are paid for by Original Medicare, not SeniorCare Advantage (PPO).

-Services that are covered for you What you must pay when you get these services Hospice care (continued) If you obtain the covered services from an out-of-network provider, you pay the cost-sharing under Fee-for-Service Medicare (Original Medicare).
+Services that are covered for you What you must pay when you get these services Hospice care (continued) If you obtain the covered services from an out-of-network provider, you pay the plan cost-sharing for out-of-network services.
+For services that are covered by SeniorCare Advantage (PPO) but are not covered by Medicare Part A or B: SeniorCare Advantage (PPO) will continue to cover plan-covered services that are not covered under Part A or B whether or not they are related to your terminal prognosis.
+You pay your plan cost-sharing amount for these services.
 For drugs that may be covered by the plan's Part D benefit: Drugs are never covered by both hospice and our plan at the same time.
 For more information, please see Chapter 5, Section 9.4 (What if you're in Medicare-certified hospice).
-Note: If you need non-hospice care (care that is not related to your terminal prognosis), you should contact us to arrange the services. immunizations There is no coinsurance, copayment, or deductible for Covered Medicare Part B services include: the pneumonia, influenza, and Pneumonia vaccine.
-Hepatitis B vaccines. • Flu shots, once a year in the fall or winter. • Hepatitis B vaccine if you are at high or intermediate risk of getting Hepatitis B. Other vaccines if you are at risk and they meet Medicare Part B coverage rules.
+Note: If you need non-hospice care (care that is not related to your terminal prognosis), you should contact us to arrange the services. immunizations In-Network There is no coinsurance, copayment, or deductible for the pneumonia, influenza, and Hepatitis B vaccines.
+You must use network providers.
+Covered Medicare Part B services include: Pneumonia vaccine.
+Flu shots, once a year in the fall or winter.
+Hepatitis B vaccine if you are at high or intermediate risk of getting Hepatitis B. Other vaccines if you are at risk and they meet Medicare Part B coverage rules.
+Out-of-Network 35% coinsurance.
 We also cover some vaccines under our Part D prescription drug benefit.